vrimsha/MechaCar_Statistical_Analysis/README.md

 # Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ## Study Design: MechaCar vs Competition

 The MechaCar performs against the competition with cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:

-What metric or metrics are you going to test?
-Cost, type of car, compare all cars on
+- I would compare all types of vehicles by cost and safety.

-What is the null hypothesis or alternative hypothesis?
-One car works another does not have it
+- The null hypothesis is when all vehicles are safe to use.
+The not null hypothesis is when not all vehicles are equally safe to use.

-What statistical test would you use to test the hypothesis?
-And why?
-Mean , compare the means Avo test to use
+- I would use anova statistical test in order to test the hypothesis of the cost and safety of each vehicle.
+Where I can compare the means.

-What data is needed to run the statistical test?
-I need if for different companies
+The data from different companies is needed to run the statistical test in order to compare what is relevant on the market.